 For older people suffering from heroin addiction, the shock of withdrawal from heroin can be dangerous.
 In cases like this, a medical detox program may be safer rather than attempting to detox at a holistic center.
 Withdrawal is stressful on the body no matter the patient’s age.
 But in some cases, the health risks of withdrawal can present possibly life-threatening consequences.

 A change of scenery can often be one of the best things to do when you’re trying to achieve sobriety from drug or alcohol abuse.
-If you’re ready to receive more information about detox, pick up the phone and call Serenity House Detox today.
-Our locations in West Palm Beach and Ft.
+If you’re ready to receive more information about detox, pick up the phone and call Serenity House Detox & Recovery today.
+Our locations in Jupiter and Ft.
 Lauderdale will meet the unique needs of every patient.
 Each patient’s physical health and addiction history is unique.
 The treatment patients receive must be customized to safely and effectively meet these needs.